unfoldtoolbox/UnfoldDecode.jl/docs/src/literate/BackToBack/About_b2b.md

 ````@example About_b2b
 # For different models, we have different parameters, so it would be different for them to calculate the result of the regression.

-# (Here we use G as a symble to represent the result.
+# (Here we use G as a symbol to represent the result.
 But actually it can be either G or H defined by our main function)

 # They can be splitted into three groups. （LSQ is pretty easy so that it doesn't need a calculation function, so it is not in any group）